0

 • Human Resources - Supports recruitment, hiring, evaluation, benefits management, personnel actions, payroll and all other human resources functions.

-• Compliance and Professional Standards Office – Develops policies, assesses and manages risk, and ensures compliance with state and federal requirements and professional standards.
+• Compliance Office – Develops policies, assesses and manages risk, administers rulemaking, administers the Workers' Compensation program, administers the State of Colorado 1033 LESO and 1122 programs, coordinates the Department's Civil Rights programs and reporting, and ensures compliance with state and federal requirements and professional standards.

 • Strategic Communications – Oversees public information, open records, internal communications, and media relations for the Department.